-- The driver's door unlocks when you move the shift lever to the Park position. - The driver's door unlocks whenever you turn the ignition switch to LOCK (0). - All doors unlock when you move the shift lever to the Park position. - All doors unlock whenever you turn the ignition switch to LOCK (0). - The auto door unlocking is deactivated all the time.
+- The driver's door and the In-Bed Trunk unlocks whenever you turn the ignition switch to the LOCK (0) position. - All doors and the In-Bed Trunk unlocks whenever you turn the ignition switch to the LOCK (0) position.